huggingface/blog/npc-gigax-cubzh.md

 VIDEO OF THE DEMO

-You can play with the demo 👉 [here](https://huggingface.co/spaces/cubzh/ai-npcs)
+You can play with the demo directly on your browser 👉 [here](https://huggingface.co/spaces/cubzh/ai-npcs)

 In this 3D demo, you can **interact with the NPCs and teach them new skills with just a few lines of Lua scripting!**